andreasthoelke/dotfiles/.vim/notes/notes29-09.md

   * markbar currently only shows the filename. filename - projectfoldername would be useful to destinguish across projects

+  AsyncRun plugin may be useful: AsyncRun git push origin master

 ### Current Todos

 * scroll indicator https://www.reddit.com/r/vim/comments/6xkjz9/presenting_vimlinenoindicator_see_your_position/